OWASP/owasp-istg/src/03_test_cases/user_interfaces/README.md

 * ["Practical IoT Hacking"][practical_iot_hacking] by Fotios Chantzis, Ioannis Stais, Paulino Calderon, Evangelos Deirmentzoglou, and Beau Woods
 * Key aspects of testing of the T-Systems Multimedia Solutions GmbH

-This test case is based on: [IOT-DES-SCRT-001](../data_exchange_services/README.md#access-to-confidential-data-iot-des-scrt-001).
+This test case is based on: [ISTG-DES-SCRT-001](../data_exchange_services/README.md#access-to-confidential-data-istg-des-scrt-001).

-## Cryptography (IOT-UI-CRYPT)
+## Cryptography (ISTG-UI-CRYPT)

-Many IoT-devices need to implement cryptographic algorithms, e.g., to securely store sensitive data, for authentication purposes or to receive and verify encrypted data from other network nodes.
+Many ISTG-devices need to implement cryptographic algorithms, e.g., to securely store sensitive data, for authentication purposes or to receive and verify encrypted data from other network nodes.
 Failing to implement secure, state of the art cryptography might lead to the exposure of sensitive data, device malfunctions or loss of control over the device.

-### Usage of Weak Cryptographic Algorithms (IOT-UI-CRYPT-001)
+### Usage of Weak Cryptographic Algorithms (ISTG-UI-CRYPT-001)
 **Required Access Levels**

 <table width="100%">